deepakacharyab/resume/README.md

 Responsible for teaching and designing course syllabus, slides, assignments, and exams

-Deep Learning Lab & Graduate Teaching Assistant (August 2018 – May 2022)
+### Deep Learning Lab & Graduate Teaching Assistant (August 2018 – May 2022)
-Computer Science Department, The University of Alabama in Huntsville, Huntsville, AL
+**Computer Science Department, The University of Alabama in Huntsville**, Huntsville, AL

 Responsibilities:
   - Utilize machine learning algorithms such as linear regression, multivariate regression, naive Bayes, Random Forests, K-Means,& KNN for data analysis